luk3yx/minetest-prang/mods/hud_fs/README.md

 #### But I hate formspecs and don't want to touch them

-Then don't use this mod.
-There are plenty of other HUD library mods around such as [hudlib](https://github.com/octacian/hudlib) and [panel_lib](https://gitlab.com/zughy-friends-minetest/panel_lib).

-Alternatively, the API provided by this mod accepts a list of HUD elements in place of a formspec.
+The API provided by this mod accepts a list of HUD elements in place of a formspec.
+Alternatively, there are other HUD library mods around such as [hudlib](https://github.com/octacian/hudlib) and [panel_lib](https://gitlab.com/zughy-friends-minetest/panel_lib).

 ## Performance